 Digital technology, both web-based and apps for smartphones and other devices, provides answers for caregivers confronted with a problem, can teach them new skills, offers outlets for stress–download Angry Birds, a kid favorite, or maybe play a game of solitaire– and helps them connect with peer groups to share the dilemmas and frustrations of caregiving.

 Judging from the fuzzy estimates that go beyond 100,000 plus, no one really knows how many health-related apps and sites exist.
 What they do know is that this is foreign territory, so “user beware” applies.
-For instance, Harvard Medical School has identified health-related apps as “a new frontier of medicine–a territory still largely uncharted, unregulated and unstable.”
+In fact in November, 2010, Harvard Medical School had identified health-related apps as “a new frontier of medicine–a territory still largely uncharted, unregulated and unstable.”
 Fast forward to November, 2023, Sports Illustrated listed several top health apps for tracking and improving your health.

 Browsing through lists of health-related apps and sites, you will find those that provide specific information about disease conditions, manage and dispense medications, keep track of appointments, store vital medical information (both yours and the care recipient’s), manage finances, make shopping lists and so forth.
 You need it and you will find it, and much more.
 (See Resources for Family Caregivers to jumpstart to helpful links to sites and apps for the caregiver.)